srimuthurajesh/Tech-Notes/Java/Language/03_java_collections.md

 Collection.sort(stList, comp);
 ```

+## Iterators
-**FailFast Iterator** : ArrayList, HashMap
+1. **FailFast Iterator** : ArrayList, HashMap
-it works by checking internal flag called modCount, updated each time a collection is modified
+- it works by checking internal flag called modCount, updated each time a collection is modified
-it will throw ConcurrentModificationException if modcount changes
+- it will throw ConcurrentModificationException if modcount changes
-**FailSafe** : CopyOnWriteArrayList, ConcurrentHashMap
+2. **FailSafe** : CopyOnWriteArrayList, ConcurrentHashMap